 Here are a number of drawings related to cabooses in PDF format.
 Click on a link to open a drawing.

 The CN steel caboose was manufactured in 1967.
-Look at the CN description of the caboose below, published as the caboose was introduced into service.
-The exact origin of this document is not known.
+Look at the CN description of the caboose below, published when this caboose design was introduced into service.

 3 April 1967